mvayngrib/fiction/stories/excuse me, whose toes am I sucking.md

 "That's completely beside the point!
 You sold your toes for money, not for something real, like someone's fiancee's set of hot toes!
 How can I trust you not to do something like that again?
 I don't want to wake up one day on a million dollar yacht just because the night before you sold your breasts to Jennifer Connelly."

-The fight suddenly goes out of her.
+Something visibly breaks in her.
 Her shoulders droop, the righteous anger drains out of her eyes.

 "I know John.
 That's why I had to tell you.
 So you could decide for youself if you trust me anymore.
 And whether you're ok being married to some kind of human...Mrs.
 Potato Head."

 "Reese, you're not Mrs. Potato Head."

 How far I've fallen from my Oscar winning performance.
 I look around to see that half the restaurant is staring at us.
 Fuck them all.
 I take a deep breath and turn back to Charisse.

 "Look," I say, taking her hand in mine.
 Damn it but I can't remember which one's an original.
 "This is a lot to take in."
 She starts to nod frantically.
 "Can I...think about it for a few days?"

-She keeps on nodding like a bobblehead doll.
+She nods her head vigorously and can't seem to stop, like a bobblehead doll.
 "Of course, John.
 Take all the time you need."

 ***